jcaldwell23/baseball_eligiblity_program/README.md

-# baseball_eligiblity_program
+# Baseball Eligibility Program
-My first programming project using JavaScript
+My first programming project using JavaScript.
+This program has 2 functions getPlayerInfo and displayTableRow. getPlayerInfo gets input from the user and assigns it to a players array. displayTableRow inserts the players array into an HTML table dynamically based on how many players are in the players array.
+An IF comparison check is used to check hall of fame elibiligty based on the user input.